strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

     This must be 32 characters in length.
   - a hex encoded sha1 hash of a 14 character SLK.
 This must be 40 characters in length.

+:Notes:
+  SLK values are stored in sha1_hex format.

 Suicide Referral Flag
 ^^^^^^^^^^^^^^^^^^^^^